masud1901/Human-Emotion-Detection/README.md

 # Human-Emotion-Detection
-Human Emotion Detection using some well known CNN models using transwer learning
+Human Emotion Detection using some well-known CNN models using transfer learning